samzlab/eic-modern/packages/core/README.md

 npm run format
 ```

+### CI/CD

+This project uses GitHub Actions for continuous integration:

+- **Tests**: Runs on Node.js 18.x, 20.x, and 22.x
+- **Coverage**: Automatically uploaded to Coveralls (free for open source)
+- **Build**: Validates that all packages build successfully
+- **Demo**: Builds and uploads demo pages as artifacts

+The CI pipeline runs on every push to `main` and `develop` branches, as well as on pull requests.

 ### Project Structure

 ```
 eic-modern/
+├── .github/
+│   └── workflows/
+│       └── ci.yml     # GitHub Actions CI workflow
 ├── packages/
 │   ├── core/          # Main library package
 │   └── demo/          # Demo application